Benudek/mavensmate-templates/CIScripts/DocMakePR.md

 > git config --global user.name "<full name>"
 > git config --global user.email <email>

-You can manually fork in the GitHub webUI or just run the script (ADJUST https://github.com/konecorp/SFDC-MAIN/pull/18710/commits/18512f36194c9e057fc6893c6ab87ebd2f8afbaa) to fork.
+You can manually fork in the GitHub webUI or just run the script (https://github.com/konecorp/mavensmate-templates/blob/master/CIScripts/CreateLocalFeatureBranch to fork following below instructions.

+## Some global settings

+Depending on other repos you might be using with git, you should set some global settings

+Configure git

+Set the git user name and email to yours for all repositories
+> git config --global user.name "Ukko Snowland"
+> git config --global user.email Usnowland@lightsummer.com

+Make sure crlf is converted to lf when committing changed
+NOTE: Dependent on your own configuration, you might want to apply changes to the specific repository only.
+Then use --local instead of --global.
+>git config --global core.autocrlf input

+Ignore any file permission changes
+>git config --global core.filemode false

+Initialize the local repository

 ## How to Make a Pull Request (PR)